Frequently Asked Questions

 Special Olympics New Hampshire will act prudently within its rights to expel or deny participation into our program.

-The disciplinary action taken by Special Olympics New Hampshire shall be determined by Mary Conroy.
+The disciplinary action taken by Special Olympics New Hampshire shall be determined by Mary Conroy. - What is athlete leadership?

-What is Special Olympics Unified Sports®?
+- What are Special Olympics Unified Sports®?

 Special Olympics is dedicated to promoting social inclusion through shared sports training and competition experiences.
 Unified Sports® joins people with and without intellectual disabilities on the same team.
 It was inspired by a simple principle: training together and playing together is a quick path to friendship and understanding.